shmuelfomberg/api_monitor_apis/README.md

 * Name: Function name.
 * Ordinal: The ordinal number of the function.
 Some application load by ordinal instead of by name.
-* BothCharset: set to "True" if this API have both A and W versions.
+* BothCharset: set to "True" if this API have both A(Ascii) and W(Wide Char) versions.
+* If BothCharset is true, instead of Ordinal you should specify OrdinalA and OrdinalW

 Sub tags: